joshbegley/nyt-latest/README.md

 **Marco Rubio to Hold White House Talks With Qatari Premier After Israeli Strikes**\
-`The U.S. secretary of state will meet with Sheikh Mohammed bin Abdulrahman al-Thani on Friday, after an attack that has rattled Gulf States.`\
+`The U.S. secretary of state will meet with Sheikh Mohammed bin Abdulrahman al-Thani on Friday, after an attack that has rattled Persian Gulf states.`\
 https://nytimes.com/2025/09/12/world/middleeast/qatar-prime-minister-trump-rubio.html

 **Secret Report Undercuts U.K. Condemnations of Pro-Palestinian Group**\